Vaamanan: Controversy

 In March 2009, Jai elicited controversy for making comments about the potential box office fare of his future films.
-The actor, who was filming for Vaamanan, Aval Peyar Thamizharasi, Adhe Neram Adhe Idam and Arjunan Kadhali at the time, revealed that only Vaamanan would succeed and the others would fail.
-The producer of this film revealed he wanted to take action against Jai for "making such irresponsible and damaging statements about his own films".
+The actor, who was filming for Vaamanan, Aval Peyar Thamizharasi, Adhe Neram Adhe Idam and Arjunan Kadhali at the time, claimed that only Vaamanan would succeed and the others would fail.
+Some of the producers of the films wanted to take action against Jai for "making such irresponsible and damaging statements about his own films".
 Initially, the Tamil Film Producers Council asked him to complete his pending assignments before he could start work on Venkat Prabhu's Goa, but, the producer of that film, Soundarya Rajinikanth, intervened and bailed Jai out of the ban.

 Critical reception

 Malathi Rangarajan of The Hindu wrote, "Despite its share of improbabilities, if Vaamanan (U/A) manages to impact the viewer to a certain extent it is mainly because of the raciness in the last lap".
 Pavithra Srinivasan of Rediff.com wrote, "If only they'd taken up where the script lets off at the intermission, and made it tauter, racier, and with at least a sprinkling of logic".
 Sify wrote, "What could have been an edge-of-the-seat crime thriller falls flat in the second half due to lack of a proper script and far too many compromises made by the director".
 Chennai Online wrote, "Debutant director Ahmed’s tries to show an ordinary man rising to the occasion and tame the bad elements.
 The idea is ok even though it is not a new theme for Tamil cinema.
 How he has managed to execute this idea is what we have to ponder over".